Fleur520/bricks-docs/docs/theme/scripts/README.md

 ## Scripts

-Bricks comes with some predefined scripts, which are handy aliases to pre-configured Gulp serial tasks. **Yarn** is the preferred way to run scripts, but it is also possible to run them with plain **npm**.
+Bricks comes with some predefined scripts, which are handy aliases to pre-configured Gulp serial tasks. **Yarn** is the preferred way to run scripts, but it is also possible to run them with plain **npm**.sa

 ### Compile (Development Environment)